Skip to content

 Modern VAEs usually compress 8x8 = 64 normal pixels into 1 latent pixel.
 This is also why you can only specify image widths and heights in multiples of 8 - the VAE decode can only produce images whose sizes are multiples of 8.

-Each normal pixel usually has 3 channels: red, green, and blue.
-Each latent pixel has differing amounts of channels depending on model.
-Having more channels per latent pixel means more information could be retained, but the hardware reqs are increased.
+Each normal pixel has 3 channels: red, green, and blue.
+Each latent pixel has differing numbers of channels depending on model.
+Having more channels per latent pixel means more information could be retained, but is more intense on hardware and sometimes harder for a diffusion model to learn.